-A report in a recent edition of the journal Science finds that chemicals found in women's tears may give off signals that reduce men's sexual desires.
+A report in the journal Science found that chemicals found in women’s tears may give off signals that reduce men’s sexual desires.
 Despite the fact that tears are odorless, the researchers from the Weizmann Institute found that men who sniffed tears experienced a decrease in their testosterone.

 “This study raises many interesting questions,” said Noel Sobel, one of the researchers who worked on the project.
 “What is the chemical involved?
 Do different kinds of emotional situations send different tear-encoded signals?
 Are women’s tears different from, say, men’s tears?”